 Population segments in market forecast: Primary prophylaxis indications (major orthopedic surgery, non-orthopedic surgery, nonsurgical patients, cancer patients eligible for prophylaxis); acute DVT treatment and secondary prophylaxis; acute PE treatment and secondary prophylaxis.

-Emerging therapies: Phase II: 2 drugs; Phase III: 5 drugs; preregistered: 1 drug.
+Emerging therapies: Phase II: 3 drugs; Phase III: 3 drugs.
 Coverage of select preclinical and Phase I products.